Bricktech2000/Notes/notes/go.md

 > **resource** _why [[go]] is not good_, comparing design decisions in [[go]] to Haskell and [[rust]] --- <https://yager.io/programming/go.html>

+the design of [[go]] is a silent disease, in the narrow sense that people praise Go for its design without realizing it's poor design, and then it spreads

 [[go]] contains a myriad of contradictory design decisions; examples include:

 - [[go]] calls itself a _systems language_ yet requires a garbage collector